The repo man

 This weekend is the end of Daylight Saving Time.

-Please note, it’s “saving,” not “savings” with an “s” on the end.
+In case you didn’t get the message it’s “saving,” not “savings” with an “s” at the end.
 You can’t put daylight or time in a bank to be withdrawn and spent in the future.
 That would be very cool but it doesn’t work that way.
-Time doesn’t care who you are, what you do, what you think or how you use the finite number of breaths and heartbeats given to you on this earth.
+Time doesn’t care who you are, what you think, or how you use the finite number of breaths and heartbeats given to you on this earth.
 When you’re finished, that’s it.
-Doesn’t matter what the clock is reading.
+Doesn’t matter what the clock says, your time is up.

-Still, it’s amazing how many intelligent and otherwise reasonable people seem to think that when we turn the clocks back one hour late Saturday night or early Sunday morning that they will actually, magically GAIN an honest-to-God hour in their lives.”Yay!” they say, “I get to sleep an extra hour!”
+Still, it’s amazing how many intelligent and otherwise reasonable people seem to think that when we turn the clocks back one hour late Saturday night or early Sunday morning they will actually, magically GAIN an honest-to-God hour in their lives.
+“Yay!” they say, “I get to sleep an extra hour!”

-Patiently, I try to explain, “Uh, no. Not really.
-You’ll sleep the same number of hours but the time will be different, that’s all.”
+Patiently, I try to explain, “Only if you have to go to church or an appointment.
+Otherwise, you’ll sleep the same number of hours but the time on the clock will be different, that’s all.”

-For some reason the fact that they turned the clock back one hour when they went to bed has totally slipped or befuddled their minds.
+They don’t want to hear this.
+For some reason, the fact that they turned the clock back one hour when they went to bed has totally slipped or befuddled their minds.

 “No, when I wake up at ten tomorrow morning it will really be eleven!”